danijelbara/GettingAndCleaningData/CodeBook.md

 Indexes of columns that contain standard deviation or mean, activity and subject are taken into ColMeanStd.Init.
 SubsetData is created with data from columns in ColMeanStd.Init.
 Activity column in SubsetData is updated with descriptive names of activities taken from Labels.y.

-Acronyms in variable names in SubsetData, are replaced with descriptive labels:
+Acronyms in variable names in SubsetData, are replaced with descriptive labels based on explanation from README.txt file of the project:

 * Acc was replaced with Accelerometer
 * Gyro was replaced with Gyroscope
 * BodyBody was replaced with Body